anisotropy/eslint-plugin-stratified-design/docs/rules/stratified-imports.md

 However, `./layer/layerEA` should not be imported.

-### Options
+## Options

-If the name of an imported module has an alias, register the alias using the `aliases` option:
+If an imported module has an alias, register the alias using the `aliases` option:

 ```json
 {